sindresorhus/get-port/readme.md

 });
 ```
 ## Limitations
 -  The port number will almost always be available to use.
-But, there is a possibility of race condition as another service may have started to use the same port number in between the time `get-port` takes to determine if the port is availabile and the time when the program actually starts using the port.
+But, there is a possibility of race condition as another service may have started to use the same port number in between the time `get-port` takes to determine if the port is available and the time when the program actually starts using the port.
 So, It isn't always guaranteed to be available.

 ## API